redhat-performance/arcaflow-plugin-kube-burner/README.md

 Documentation for Kube-burner wokrloads can be found here: [Workloads Documentation](https://github.com/cloud-bulldozer/e2e-benchmarking/blob/master/workloads/kube-burner/README.md)

 ### Note: The plugin should be able to access the kubeconfig of your kubernetes/openshift cluster and kube-burner binary must be downloaded locally.
+Install poetry(curl -sSL https://install.python-poetry.org | python3 - )

 ## To test: